apache/druid/docs/design/coordinator.md

 At every Coordinator run, this policy looks up time chunks from newest to oldest and checks whether the segments in those time chunks need compaction.
-A set of segments need compaction if all conditions below are satisfied:
+A set of segments needs compaction if all conditions below are satisfied:

 1) Total size of segments in the time chunk is smaller than or equal to the configured `inputSegmentSizeBytes`.
 2) Segments have never been compacted yet or compaction spec has been updated since the last compaction, especially `maxRowsPerSegment`, `maxTotalRows`, and `indexSpec`.